YuefanHuang1998/BRAID/README.md

 | **ref_protein_empty** | The reference transcript does not produce a protein sequence (e.g., non-coding or incomplete annotation). |
 | **alignment_failed** | The reference and alternative protein sequences could not be reliably aligned, preventing accurate variant effect annotation. |

-Log information for splice sites mutations
+**Log information for splice sites mutations**

-SITE_PRESERVED: The splice site is unaltered, with both its position and sequence conserved; normal splicing is expected.
+**SITE_PRESERVED**: The splice site is unaltered, with both its position and sequence conserved; normal splicing is expected.
 > ```
 > [transcript1] (strand +) Splice site 'GT' at 39 PRESERVED by mutation 1:44_TAAGTA>A.
 >   - Original Window Seq  : GATGTCGTTAAG     - Mutated Window Seq  : GATGTCGTA.
 > ```

-SITE_SHIFT: The splice site may move to a nearby position due to the variant, potentially altering the exon–intron boundary.
+**SITE_SHIFT**: The splice site may move to a nearby position due to the variant, potentially altering the exon–intron boundary.
 > ```
 > WARNING - [transcript1] Splice site may SHIFT for mutation 1:44_TAAGTA>A.
 >   - Splice Site          : 'AG' (Original genomic pos: 49)